tim0g/timog.org/content/guide/overview/filipinos in japan statistics/where do filipinos in japan live/index.md

 The cities of **Chiba** in Chiba Prefecture and **Kawaguchi** in Saitama Prefecture, at ninth and tenth, are part of the Tokyo metropolitan area.

-### Table: the top 50 Japan cities where Filipinos live
+### Table: the top 50 cities in Japan where Filipinos live

 |Rank|City, Prefecture    |Population|
 |----|--------------------|----------|